 The Township bikeway plan is comprehensive and designed to provide bikeway linkages throughout the community.
-Because of the cost of providing implementing such a comprehensive plan as well as the fact that additional or more appropriate bikeway routes are likely to be recommended by Township bicyclists, a phasing schedule is established in order to implement the bikeway plan.
+Because of the cost of implementing such a comprehensive plan as well as the fact that additional or more appropriate bikeway routes are likely to be recommended by Township bicyclists, a phasing schedule is established in order to implement the bikeway plan.

 The phasing schedule targets a first phase basic bicycle network that provides designated bikeway routes where the greatest numbers of bicyclists are envisioned to travel.
 The basic network is designed to establish the framework for a comprehensive bikeway system.
-Access to schools, recreation centers, employment centers, the Princeton Junction Train Station, and the county park Mercer County Park from established residential neighborhoods was is considered vital to the basic bicycle system framework.
-Many of the bike lanes are existing, or and additional ones will be provided during the construction of planned roadway improvements.
+Access to schools, recreation centers, employment centers, the Princeton Junction Train Station, and Mercer County Park from established residential neighborhoods is considered vital to the basic bicycle system framework.
+Many of the bike lanes are existing, and additional ones will be provided during the construction of planned roadway improvements.
 The off-road bikeways, however, will require specific projects for their completion.
 It is recommended that the Township dedicate resources to study and design these pathways.

-An additional specific improvement which should be considered is a pedestrian/bicycle bridge or connection to link Fisher Place and the Princeton University property on the west side of US Route 1, which should be coordinated with redevelopment of the property along the northbound side of US Route 1 in Penns Neck, Such a connection need not necessarily be grade separated.
+An additional specific improvement which should be considered is a pedestrian/bicycle bridge or connection to link Fisher Place and the Princeton University property on the west side of US Route 1, which should be coordinated with redevelopment of the property along the northbound side of US Route 1 in Penns Neck.